West Bengal: TMC wrests Dhupguri assembly seat from BJP in bypoll | Politics

 The ruling TMC wrested the Dhupguri assembly seat in West Bengal's Jalpaiguri district on Friday from the BJP in a by-election, officials said.

-TMC candidate Nirmal Chandra Roy, a college professor, won the seat by over 4,000 votes.
-His nearest rival was BJP's Tapasi Roy, the widow of a CRPF jawan killed in a terrorist attack in Jammu and Kashmir in 2021, they said.
+TMC candidate Nirmal Chandra Roy, a college professor, won the seat by over 4,313 votes.
+He bagged 96,961 votes, while his nearest rival BJP's Tapasi Roy, the widow of a CRPF jawan killed in a terrorist attack in Jammu and Kashmir in 2021, got 92,648 votes, they said.

-CPI(M) candidate Ishwar Chandra Roy, who was backed by the Congress, was at a distant third spot, they added.
+CPI(M) candidate Ishwar Chandra Roy, who was backed by the Congress, was at a distant third spot with 13,666, they added.

 TMC national general secretary Abhishek Banerjee said the people of Dhupguri embraced politics of development over hatred and bigotry.